marcmo/delegates/README.md

 ## Update

-now works also with const member functions!
+* now works also with const member functions!
+* no macros needed anymore!

 ## Usage